 Investor and Government Actions

-- The U.S. Department of Labor launched its Financial Services Diversity Initiative in 2022, which continues to provide grants to companies meeting diversity and inclusion targets.
+- The U.S. Department of Labor continues to provide grants supporting workforce diversity and inclusion initiatives through various programs.

-- Global investors are increasingly using Environmental, Social, and Governance (ESG) criteria to assess diversity metrics in finance, with 68% indicating they will vote against non-diverse boards in 2024.
+- ESG-focused investors increasingly use diversity metrics in assessments, with 68% indicating intentions to vote against non-diverse boards.

 - Government-backed venture capital funds have earmarked $1.2 billion to support minority-owned startups in the financial technology sector by 2025.